Xeroxx75/incident-to-rce/README.md

 | `evidence/` | Sanitized logs, GDB observations, and payload map |
 | `tests/` | Offline tests for parsing, calibration, and payload layout |

-## Provenance and scope

-This is a controlled educational scenario.
-The public material focuses on the investigation, reasoning, exploit construction, and remediation performed by Ibrahim Diallo.
-It does not claim the discovery of an unknown vulnerability in production software or professional vulnerability-research experience.

-The examples use sanitized names and values.
-Original credentials, user databases, VM files, compiled binaries, raw traces, and course material are intentionally excluded.

 ## Run the offline payload check

 ```bash